flameplat/CS-Game-Project-Zeus/ProjectSkeleton.md

         - the instruction for the collectible.

 4. `int compareTo(ColorBonus o)`
-    - **Description**: Compares this color bonus with another color bonus for order.
+    - **Description**: Compares this gameColor bonus with another gameColor bonus for order.
     - **Parameters**:
-        - `o`: the color bonus to be compared.
+        - `o`: the gameColor bonus to be compared.
     - **Return Type**: `int`
         - a negative integer, zero, or a positive integer as this collectible is less than, equal to, or greater than the specified collectible.